CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ORP.3 Sensitization and Training.md

 * Definition of configuration, patch and change management depending on the security goals
-* Determination of the approval criteria for operational operation
+* Definition of the approval criteria for operational operation
 * Testing and release of security mechanisms
 ** Module 8: Operational Area **